 The trails through the park are mostly flat, so are suitable for travelers with a range of fitness levels, including families.
-Naturalist guides will point out sloths, hawks, iguanas, and different types of monkey, among other creatures.
+Naturalist guides will point out sloths, hawks, iguanas, and different types of monkeys, among other creatures.
 Guided walks last for about an hour and cover about 1 mile (1.7 km).
 Afterward, you can continue walking in the park on your own, or relax on one of the beautiful beaches.

 Manuel Antonio in 24 Hours

-With an overnight stay around the Manuel Antonio Park, you can go on a longer full-day adventure, or combine two shorter morning/afternoon activities.
+With an overnight stay around Manuel Antonio Park, you can go on a longer full-day adventure, or combine two shorter morning/afternoon activities.

 If you want to take it easy you can start with a guided walk through the park with a naturalist (as mentioned above), then take a boat tour to get a different perspective of the park.
-Boat tours to the mangroves of Damas Island are popular, and can be done in half a day.
-The ecosystem around the mangroves act as a nursery for fish, crustaceans, amphibians, reptiles, birds, and mammals.
+Boat tours to the mangroves of Damas Island are popular and can be done in half a day.
+The ecosystem around the mangroves acts as a nursery for fish, crustaceans, amphibians, reptiles, birds, and mammals.
 You may see stingrays and black-tipped sharks, among other creatures.

 If your schedule allows for a full-day tour and you're feeling active, take a kayaking tour to Damas Island.
 Paddle through the mangroves in an open-seat kayak.
-You're likely to see many kinds of monkey, sloths, and even boa constrictors if you're lucky.
+You're likely to see many kinds of monkeys, sloths, and even boa constrictors if you're lucky.